High-Value Watch Packaging: 2026 Luxury Watch Shipping Guide

 Claisy premium 0.60% = €150

-Compared toCarrier Limit (several dozen euros CMR)
+Compared toCarrier Limit (a few dozen euros CMR)

 Example 3: Audemars Piguet Royal Oak 15400ST – Value €15,000